kuballa/kuballa/README.md

 * 🔭 I’m currently working on WebGPU
 * 🌱 I’m currently learning C#, Python, JS and SQL
 * 👯 I’m looking to collaborate on Angular .NET app
-* 🤔 I’m looking for help with "how to get better ar leetcode"
+* 🤔 I’m looking for help with "how to get better at leetcode"
 * 💬 Ask me about SQL, I will tell you everyting :)
 * 📫 How to reach me: jziomek669@gmail.com
 * 😄 Pronouns: _